What are the chances that the Tennessee Wraith Chasers and I would be in the same place at the same time?

 At dinner that evening, before the hunt, I had the opportunity to sit down with Doogie and Mike and chat with them about life and what it’s like now that the Tennessee Wraith Chasers have some fame behind them.

-What I discovered were a couple really fun guys that are doing what they love for a living.
+What I discovered was a couple of really fun guys that are doing what they love for a living.
 Honestly, it’s something we should all strive for in our lives.

 They seemed a bit stunned and maybe a little offended that I’d never heard of the Bell Witch that they had investigated the night before during their live investigation.
 In my defense, there are a LOT of haunted places and I don’t pretend to know them all.